Raelifin/sumibli/raw/works_conlangTestCases.md

 |The little seeds waited patiently
 under the snow for the warm spring sun.|🎏ikidaugau shu nu la gau lau tudu liru tankuni laitu tati shu nau shu klatatga
 |Many little girls with wreaths of flowers
-on their heads danced around the bonfire.|🎏igadu lua bai lish flarga luri panursh slisga shur nu luru kaush kidaukui shash kiblipa sha thaup
+on their heads danced around the bonfire.|🎏igadu lua bai lish flarga liri panursh slisga shur nu luru kaush kidaukui shash kiblipa sha thaup
 |The cover of the basket fell to the floor.|🎏idadi sha baidai la gudu lu badau
 |The first boy in the line
-stopped at the entrance.|🎏ipanurupsi shar daipa lua ni laigu flu
+stopped at the entrance.|🎏ipanupsai sha daipa lua ni laigu flu
 |On the top of the hill
 in a little hut
 lived a wise old woman.|🎏ulaibur badtaru laibair bakinu li patu shu puvu
 |During our residence in the country
-we often walked in the pastures.|🎏ilaibaush lir baka la bu lur baki lash li marsai la guklu lur bakatair laiva
+we often walked in the pastures.|🎏ilaibaush lir baka la bu lur baki lash li marsa la guklu lur bakatair laiva
-|When will your guests from the city arrive?|🎏ilaibau hau li guvi sha bi sha bavadu la gubtau
+|When will your guests from the city arrive?|🎏ulaibaur hau li guvi sha bi sha bavadu la gubtau
 |Near the mouth of the river,
 its course turns sharply towards the East.|🎏ilaitau daikuzai la kaugi laiguru tukla
 |Between the two lofty mountains